sandergroenen/query-your-quote/README.md

 - `RandomQuote.jsx` - Main component for displaying quotes
 - `DummyJsonService.php` - Service for interacting with the DummyJSON API
 - `QuoteController.php` - API controller for quote-related endpoints

+## AWS Deployment

+This project includes a complete CI/CD pipeline for deploying to AWS ECS (Elastic Container Service) using GitHub Actions and CloudFormation.

+### Prerequisites for AWS Deployment

+1. An AWS account with appropriate permissions
+2. The following AWS services will be used:
+   - ECR (Elastic Container Registry)
+   - ECS (Elastic Container Service)
+   - EC2 (for ECS host instances)
+   - CloudFormation
+   - IAM (for service roles)
+   - SSM Parameter Store (for secrets)
+   - CloudWatch (for logs)

+### Deployment Setup

+1. **Fork the Repository**:
+   Fork this repository to your own GitHub account or create a new repository and push the code there.

+2. **Configure GitHub Secrets**:
+   In your GitHub repository, go to Settings > Secrets and add the following secrets:
+   - `AWS_ACCESS_KEY_ID`: Your AWS access key
+   - `AWS_SECRET_ACCESS_KEY`: Your AWS secret key
+   - `AWS_REGION`: Your preferred AWS region (e.g., `us-east-1`)
+   - `DB_APP_ROOT_PASSWORD`: A secure password for the database

+3. **Initial Deployment**:
+   - Push to the `main` branch or manually trigger the workflow from the Actions tab
+   - The GitHub Actions workflow will:
+     - Set up AWS credentials
+     - Create necessary SSM parameters for secrets
+     - Create an ECR repository if it doesn't exist
+     - Build and push the Docker image to ECR
+     - Deploy the CloudFormation stack
+     - Run database migrations

+4. **Deployment Process**:
+   - The workflow automatically deploys when you push to the `main` branch
+   - The CloudFormation template creates all necessary AWS resources:
+     - VPC with public subnets
+     - Security groups
+     - IAM roles
+     - ECS cluster and service
+     - Load balancer
+     - Auto-scaling group
+   - The application is deployed as a containerized service on ECS
+   - Database migrations are run automatically

+5. **Accessing Your Deployed Application**:
+   - After deployment completes, find the load balancer URL in the AWS Console
+   - The URL will be available in the CloudFormation stack outputs

+### Monitoring and Troubleshooting

+- **Logs**: Application logs are sent to CloudWatch
+- **Metrics**: ECS provides metrics for container performance
+- **Debugging**: You can connect to the ECS instances for debugging if needed

+### Common Deployment Issues

+1. **Database Migration Failures**:
+   - The GitHub Actions workflow includes a robust migration mechanism that tries multiple approaches
+   - If automatic migrations fail, you can manually run migrations by connecting to the EC2 instance via SSM:
+     ```bash
+     # Find the instance ID
+     aws ec2 describe-instances --filters "Name=tag:aws:autoscaling:groupName,Values=<your-auto-scaling-group>" --query "Reservations[0].Instances[0].InstanceId" --output text

+     # Connect via SSM
+     aws ssm start-session --target <instance-id>

+     # Find and run migrations in the container
+     docker ps
+     docker exec <container-id> php artisan migrate --force
+     ```

+2. **URL Masking in GitHub Actions**:
+   - GitHub Actions might mask parts of URLs in the output if they contain patterns that look like secrets
+   - The deployment workflow now splits the URL output to prevent masking
+   - If you still see masked output (like `%2A%2A%2A`), you can always find the Load Balancer URL in the AWS Console under EC2 > Load Balancers

+3. **Application Not Accessible**:
+   - Check the security groups to ensure they allow traffic on port 80
+   - Verify the health checks are passing in the load balancer configuration
+   - Check the ECS service events for any deployment issues

 ## License